What you should know about PBC

 Primary biliary cholangitis (PBC), previously known as primary biliary cirrhosis, is a slowly progressive bile duct disease, which results from chronic inflammation of the small intrahepatic bile ducts, the system of small tubes in the liver that helps drain bile.
 It is variable and slowly progressive.
 The name was changed from primary biliary cirrhosis to primary biliary cholangitis as most patients do not have cirrhosis at diagnosis.
 For some people, though, the inflammation leads to bile duct loss and liver scarring which may, after many years to decades, affect the entire liver and lead to cirrhosis.
 It is thought to be caused by a person’s immune system attacking his or her own liver, but the cause is still unknown.
 It is likely that something in a person’s genes and/or in the environment may cause PBC, and there is a lot of ongoing research to find out the cause.

 How many people are affected by PBC?

-It usually affects women 40-60 years of age but is seen in some women younger than this.
+It usually affects women 35-60 years of age but it may be seen in younger women.
 Men also can have the disease.
 For every nine women affected with PBC, one man may be affected.
 PBC is the most common autoimmune liver disease, affecting 1 in 1,000 women over the age of 40.

 What causes PBC?

 At present the cause is unknown.
 It is not caused by alcohol or any known transmissible diseases.
-PBC is probably triggered by something in the environment (such as chemical compounds or a bacteria or virus) in a person who has genes that put him or her at risk.
+PBC is thought to have an autoimmune basis, probably triggered by an environmental factor in a person with a subtle genetic predisposition.
+Smoking appears to be a risk factor.